oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ### Distributed tracing

 Istio provides distributed tracing capabilities, including the ability to view traces in Jaeger.
-In order to use ditributed tracing though, you will need to instrument your application first, for example, using the [Jaeger Java client](https://github.com/jaegertracing/jaeger-client-java).
+In order to use distributed tracing though, you will need to instrument your application first, for example, using the [Jaeger Java client](https://github.com/jaegertracing/jaeger-client-java).
 The image below shows an example of a distributed trace